Getting a medical certificate

 There are 2 types of medical certificates you can give us, either a:

 The preferred evidence is a Centrelink medical certificate form.
 This helps us assess your exemption request faster.

 Who can complete a medical certificate

 Only authorised medical doctors may complete and sign the Centrelink Medical Certificate form.
 A medical doctor is a person with recognised medical qualifications, such as a general practitioner, physician or surgeon.
-If you live in a rural or remote area without a doctor, a community nurse can complete your medical evidence.
+If you live in a rural or remote area without a doctor, a community nurse can complete your medical certificate.

 Centrelink Medical Certificate form